stefa-sal/figo/README.md

     # Display status for a specific remote and project, ensuring consistency
     figo operation status my_remote:project_name -p project_name
     ```

+- #### `figo operation progress`

+  - **Description:** Display the status of ongoing "create instance" operations on remotes and projects.
+  - **Syntax:**
+    ```bash
+    figo operation progress [scope] [-p | --project project_name] [-e | --extend]
+    ```
+  - **Options:**
+    - `scope`: Scope in the format `remote:project`, `remote:`, or `project.` to filter the operations.
+Can also include `remote:project.` (with the final dot).
+    - `-p, --project`: Specify the project name to filter operations.
+If both `scope` and `--project` are provided, they must match; otherwise, an error is returned.
+    - `-e, --extend`: Extend column width to fit the content for better readability.

+  - **Details:**
+    - When the `scope` specifies a remote and project, only "create instance" operations in that scope are displayed.
+    - When no scope or `--project` is provided, all ongoing "create instance" operations on all remotes and projects are displayed.
+    - Consistency between the project specified in `scope` and `--project` is enforced.

+  - **Examples:**
+    ```bash
+    # Display progress for all "create instance" operations
+    figo operation progress

+    # Display progress for a specific remote
+    figo operation progress my_remote

+    # Display progress for a specific remote and project
+    figo operation progress my_remote:project_name

+    # Display progress for a specific remote and project (with final dot)
+    figo operation progress my_remote:project_name.

+    # Display progress for a specific project using the --project option
+    figo operation progress -p my_project

+    # Display progress for a specific remote and project, ensuring consistency
+    figo operation progress my_remote:project_name -p project_name
+    ```

 ### figo vpn